heejipark/Research-PPG2ABP-using-GAN/README.md

 ![segment](./img/code/1-ppg-abp-graph.PNG)
 6. In order to remove noise and make the wave smooth and I adopted the [Savitzky–Golay filter](https://en.wikipedia.org/wiki/Savitzky%E2%80%93Golay_filter).
 Here are the examples using Golay filter with window size [15, 21, 27, 31] <br/>
     ![segment](./img/code/savgol_win.png)
+7. Therefore, each PPG and ABP dataset consists of the shape (43744, 800).

 <br/>